gdepeute/dae.notes/estaff.notes.md

 - Cleaned up database
 - Fix to registration to create new orgs as Trial
   - Still have an issue if the user waits too long to click the link after token expires.
+  - Updating trial and forgot password links to 60 mins (from 10)
+  - Need to investigate capturing 403 from webhook on website
 - Licenses match all current deals
 - Tools in place to alert on violation of licenses
 - Significant cleanup of users, orgs